serisummer/Fabflix-Movie-Database-Web-App/README.md

 - used to find all movies that start with given character (assuming its not the * character)
 - where m.title like ?%

+Project 3:

+Demo Video:

+Contributions:
+- Weiguang Wu: reCaptcha, xmlDomParser
+- Saul Hernandez: https, preparedStatements, encrypted password, dashboard

+Inconsistencies:
+- 5276 stars are inserted
+- 95 genres are inserted
+- 7419 movies are inserted
+- 8385 genres_in_movies are inserted
+- 29307 stars_in_movies are inserted
+- 4696 movies are inconsistent (no genre or no star)
+- 1563 stars are inconsistent (not in both casts and actors)